Immersion Programs

 Curricular Immersions

-(The information below is for sophomores (class of 2025) applying for ECJ classes during their junior year.
-Current ECJ students (class of 2024): your teachers will communicate exact travel dates for summer 2024 by early October.)
+(The information below is for sophomores applying for ECJ classes during their junior year.
+Current ECJ students, your teachers will communicate exact travel dates for summer travel in the Fall)

 Financial Aid